 - Breathable underwear (these ExOfficio ones are my favorite)

-- Jockey Skimmies for wearing under dresses (my fellow curvy ladies will understand the need for these in warm weather!)
+- 1-2 pairs of Jockey Skimmies for wearing under dresses (my fellow curvy ladies will understand the need for these in warm weather!)

 - 2-3 scarves (one a hidden pocket travel scarf)